ST10479919/XHAW-Project-Website-PowerPointers/README.md

 ## Features

 - Selection of courses for domestic work
+- Separation of 6 weeka nd 6 month courses
 - Assistance on selecting courses
 - Calculator for adding the total value
+- VAT Calculated
+- Sending you a quote via E-mail
+-

 ## FAQ
 #### Is the app requred?